pallavi-garg/pallavi-garg.github.io/projects/Bcompiler.md

  - For this, I first built a recursive-descent parser for a subset of the language.
  - While parsing, the copy propagation and common subexpression elimination optimizations are applied on the fly.
  - To achieve this, I built a dominator tree during parsing and before converting any statement into its equivalent instruction, I first check if:
-    - common subexpression elimination optimization can be perfomed using a *search data structure*
+    - common subexpression elimination optimization can be performed using a *search data structure*
     - copy propagation optimization can be applied
   - Based on above decisions, instruction is generated and added into the basic block and search data structure.
   - The basic blocks are maintained in memory in a *control flow graph (CFG) structure*.